ksahitreddy/food-optimization-and-management/README.md

 First clone the github repository and then run the following commands in your terminal.

 ## Download the MySQL database into your MySQL
-Before running the command, create a database <your_database_name> in MySQL.
+Before running the command, create an empty database with <your_database_name> in MySQL.
 Then in terminal run the command.
 ```bash
 mysql -u your_username -p your_database_name < mysqldumpfile.sql
 ```